JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 Open `G4_Display_Tools/G4_Protocol_Designer/run_protocols/G4_default_run_protocol.m` in MATLAB.

 The run protocol is a MATLAB function which, unlike most of the G4 Display Tools code, can be replaced with your own function if you so choose.
-Any run protocol, whether it is our default one or custom made, must accept two variables as inputs, and return one variable as an output.
-The first input `runcon` is a structure containing all of the experiment parameters you are running.
-The second input `p` will be the handle to the [G4 Experiment Conductor's](experiment-conductor.md) GUI object to update update the progress bar and other GUI elements.
+Any run protocol, whether it is a provided one or custom made, must accept two variables as inputs, and return one variable as an output.
+The first input `runcon` will be the handle to the [G4 Experiment Conductor's](experiment-conductor.md) GUI object to update the progress bar and other GUI elements.
+The second input `p` is a structure containing all of the experiment parameters you are running.
 The return variable `success` is a status variable which the Conductor will use to determine if the experiment was successful or if it was interrupted.
-Scroll down to line 50 in the file to see what these inputs and outputs look like:
+Scroll down to line 54 in the file to see what these inputs and outputs look like:

 ```matlab
 function [success] = G4_default_run_protocol(runcon, p)  % input should always be 1 or 2 items
 ```

-__Note__: The code shown in this documentation was copied in November 2021 and might not represent the current state of the protocol.
+__Note__: The code shown in this documentation was copied in April 2024 and might not represent the current state of the protocol.
 For improved readability on the website, some reformatting was applied.
 If in doubt, refer to the the code in the MATLAB file itself.
 {:.info}

 __Reminder__: It is strongly suggested that, if you want to make a custom run protocol, you make a copy of our default protocol and edit it however you choose, rather than writing a new file from scratch.
-That's because much of the code from our default protocol must be included for the default protocol to work.
+That's because much of the code from our default protocol must be included for the protocol to work.
 {:.warning}

-For example, lines 53-60 in the `G4_default_run_protocol.m` are necessary code to give the run protocol access to the application items like the progress bar and labels.
+For example, lines 56-60 in the `G4_default_run_protocol.m` are necessary code to give the run protocol access to the application items like the progress bar and labels.
 Lines 63-142 take the structure that was passed in and pull out all the experiment parameters it needs to run.
 You will not want to cut any of this out, as any given experiment may need all of these parameters.

 <details closed markdown="block">
 <summary>